Suite 1300

 Financial counselors engage patients at registration and pre-service: explain financial responsibility, present payment options, arrange payment plans, and refer eligible patients to charity care or Medicaid enrollment assistance.

-Good Faith Estimate & Medicaid Enrollment
+GFE & Medicaid Enrollment

 Phase 3: Convert & Optimize